oishikm12/cpp-collection/README.md

 * [**Smallest Difference**](problems/smallest_difference.cpp) - Given two arrays, task is to find two elements in the arrays such that their difference is the minimal and print that difference
 * [**Longest Peak**](problems/longest_peak.cpp) - Given a list of numbers, task is to find out largest length of a subsequence where numbers are ascending to a point and descending after that
 * [**Minimize the Heights**](problems/minimize_heights.cpp) - Given an array of heights and a integer ``K``, the task is to to modify the height of each tower either by increasing or decreasing them by K only once and then find the difference between max & min heights
+* [**Minimal Jumps**](problems/minimal_jumps.cpp) - Given a list of numbers indicating how many steps we can jump ahead at most, the task is to find out the minimal number of jumps required to travel from first to last index
+* [**Duplicates**](problems/duped_number.cpp) - Given a list of numbers, with exactly one number repeated multiple times, the task is to find this number provided, every number is in the sequence `[1 .. n]`
+* [**Next Permutation**](problems/next_permutation.cpp) - Given a certain number in the form an array, the task is to rearrange the numbers into the lexicographically next greater permutation of numbers, or if not possible, rearrange to ascending order
+* [**Zero Sum Subarray**](problems/zero_sum_subarr.cpp) - Given a list of numbers, the task is to find out if there exists a subarray whose sum is equivalent to 0
+* [**Smallest Greater Subarray Length**](problems/subarray_greater_sum.cpp) - Given a list of numbers and a certain sum, the task is to find the minimum subarray length, whose sum is greater than our given sum
+* [**Opertations For Palindromic Array**](problems/operations_palindrome.cpp) - Given a list of numbers, the task is to calulate the minimum number of operations required to make the array palindromic, given each operation consisits of combining two numbers into their sum
+* [**Median of Two Sorted Array**](problems/sorted_twice_median.cpp) - Given two sorted arrays of same length, the task is to find the median of combined array

 ### Matrices

 * [**Spiral Printing**](problems/spiral_print.cpp) - Given a 2D matrix, the task is to print each element in the matrix in order of their apperance, i.e. for, ``[[1 2 3] [4 5 6] [7 8 9]]``, spiral would be ``[[1 2 3] [6 9 8] [7 4 5]]``
 * [**Image Rotation**](problems/image_rotation.cpp) - Given a 2D matrix, the task is to rotate the given matrix 90 degrees, in O(1) time, i.e. w/o use of any other array
 * [**ZigZag Printing**](problems/zigzag_matrix.cpp) - Given a 2D matrix, the task is to traverse this matrix in diagonal first manner where the direction of printing alternates everytime we reach an edge
+* [**Sorted Median**](problems/sorted_median.cpp) - Given a row-wise sorted 2D matrix, the task is to find the median of this matrix, given rows & columns are always odd
+* [**Largest Binary Rectangle**](problems/largest_binary_rectangle.cpp) - Given a binary matrix, the task is to find the area of largest rectangle covered bby `1`s

 ### Strings